webplatform/docs/javascript/isNaN/index.md

 }}
 }}
 {{JS_Return_Value
-|Description=true if the value converted to the Number type is the NaN , otherwise false.
+|Description=true if the value, converted to the Number type, is the NaN; otherwise false.
 }}
 {{Examples_Section
 |Not_required=No